haifengliu/azrefresh/mooncake/virtual-machines-create-upload-vhd-windows-server.md

 When you upload the .vhd file, you can place the .vhd file anywhere within your blob storage.
 In the following command examples, **BlobStorageURL** is the URL for the storage account that you created in Step 2, **YourImagesFolder** is the container within blob storage where you want to store your images. **VHDName** is the label that appears in the Management Portal to identify the virtual hard disk. **PathToVHDFile** is the full path and name of the .vhd file.

-1. From the Microsoft Azure PowerShell window you used in the previous step, type:
+1. From the Windows Azure PowerShell window you used in the previous step, type:

 	`Add-AzureVhd -Destination "<BlobStorageURL>/<YourImagesFolder>/<VHDName>.vhd" -LocalFilePath <PathToVHDFile>`